 Cannabis contains compounds called cannabinoids but not all of them are psychoactive (which means they can act on the brain and affect mood).
 Compounds such as cannabinol, cannabidiol (CBD) and other forms of THC have been shown to carry health benefits, even without the delta-9-tetrahydrocannabinol (delta-9-THC), which is the psychoactive compound.

-Cannabis oil has been used for centuries for pain relief, heart, eye and skin health, but research shows that it can be effective in both treating and preventing cancer.
+Cannabis oil has been used for centuries for pain relief, heart, eye and skin health.
+And research shows that CBD oil for dogs with cancer can be both effective for both treatment and prevention.

 Spanish researchers at Complutense University published a 2009 study showing how THC could cause the death of brain cancer cells in mice.
 The THC caused autophagy, which is a mechanism where cancer cells destroy themselves, and the tumors shrunk in size.
 And this benefit was also shown in human patients with brain tumors and with cannabidiol (CBD) without delta-9-THC.